The Practice of Wakefulness

 DN 22

-At the begining of wakefulness practice one simply pays attention to how the mind moves from one mind state to another, without making judgements, letting go of expectations, and not getting lost in thoughts.
+At the beginning of wakefulness practice one simply pays attention to how the mind moves from one mind state to another, without making judgements, letting go of expectations, and not getting lost in thoughts.
 In other words just pay attention.

 Paying Attention is Easier Than You Think